AJ Piscitelli, PMP

 Open Physical Ports (Ethernet and USB)

-It’s very satisfying to setup and manage a facility that has Ethernet available everywhere.
-Anytime a new piece of equipment or computer needs installed, you can easily plug it in and start working.
+It’s very satisfying to set up and manage a facility that has Ethernet available everywhere.
+Anytime a new piece of equipment or computer needs installing, you can easily plug it in and start working.
 However, this presents a security risk.
 Having open Ethernet ports in easily accessible areas can be compromised.
 Whether it’s someone inside your building who intends you harm, or simply a traveling salesperson whose laptop is full of viruses, they should not be able to easily plug into your network.
 Most managed switches allow you to disable ports inside the interface.
 Ports in conference rooms should be limited to internet access only, similar to the guest Wi-Fi.

 Just like open Ethernet ports, open USB ports are also vulnerable.
-Someone charging an infected smart phone by plugging it into an open port on one of your computers could cause problems.
+Someone charging an infected smartphone by plugging it into an open port on one of your computers could cause problems.
 Disable the use of those ports via Group Policy, and/or by physically blocking or disconnecting them.
 Similar to the suggestion with the guest Wi-Fi, you should give people an alternative to prevent them from circumventing your protection.
 Buy some inexpensive USB chargers that your employees can use and prevent headaches down the road.

 We’ve discussed the sensitive data you store, and we’ve gone over entry points onto your network that can expose that data.
 The next logical question is, how are you securing your data?
 A great place to start is closing the entry points identified above.
 But securing your data means much more than just controlling network access.
 There are other threats to your sensitive data beyond just network infiltration.

 While backups don’t prevent sensitive data from being exposed, they do help you get up and running after something has gone wrong.
 I’m not going to go into much detail with backups.
 I believe the topic is so critical and large that it deserves its own blog post.
 However, I will say that you need to have backups of everything that is critical, those backups need to be secure/isolated from the rest of your network, and you need to make sure you can successfully restore from those backups.
-All the horror stories I’ve come across failed on one or more of those areas.
+All the horror stories I’ve come across failed in one or more of those areas.

 Encryption is the process of scrambling data with a key.
 The only way to retrieve or decrypt that data is to have that key.
 Sometimes a key is as simple as a pin or password that you remember, or it can be as complex as a hardware token.